philippe44/AirConnect/README.md

 3. Reboot

-To start or stop manually the service, typing `sudo service airupnp start|stop` in a command line window
+To start or stop manually the service, type `sudo service airupnp start|stop` in a command line window

 ## Latency parameters explained: